Energy-Constrained UAV Data Collection Systems: NOMA and OMA: System Model and Problem Formulation

-In uplink NOMA data collection scheme, the UAV receives all IoT devices' signals through the same time resource.
+For NOMA, the UAV receives all GNs' signals through the same time resources.
 Different from the downlink NOMA communication \cite{Cui2018Joint}, where the SIC decoding order is determined by the channel gains.
 In uplink NOMA, the UAV can perform SIC in any arbitrary order since all received signals at the UAV are desired signals.
-Let ${\pi _n}\left( k \right)$ denote the decoding order of IoT device $k$ at the $n$th line segment.
-If ${\pi _n}\left( k \right) = i$, then device $k$ is the $i$th signal to be decoded at $n$th line segment.
-Therefore, a set of binary indicators ${\alpha _{k,m}}\left[ n \right] \in \left\{ {0,1} \right\}$ are defined as: Equation \eqref{decoding order2} ensures that there is only one device at each decoding orders.
-The UAV received signal-to-interference-plus-noise (SINR) of device $k$ at the $n$th line segment can be expressed as Let $\tau \left[ n \right]$ denote the UAV allocated time resource for all IoT devices at $n$th line segment, where $\tau \left[ n \right] \le T\left[ n \right],\forall n$.
-Similarly, the total achievable UAV data collection throughput from the $k$th device during the UAV flight in the NOMA scheme can be expressed as Meanwhile, we have the following IoT devices' energy constraints in the NOMA scheme: By jointly optimizing the UAV trajectory $\left\{ {{\mathbf{u}}\left[ n \right],T\left[ n \right]} \right\}$, communication time allocation $\left\{ {{\tau }\left[ n \right]} \right\}$, IoT devices transmit power $\left\{ {{p_k}\left[ n \right]} \right\}$ and decoding order $\left\{ {{\alpha _{k,m}}\left[ n \right]} \right\}$, the minimum data collection throughput maximization problem in the NOMA scheme can be formulated as Both Problem (P1) and (P2) are non-convex problem due to the non-convex objective function and constraints, where optimization variables are highly coupled.
-Moreover, Problem (P2) involves binary variables which make (P2) become a mixed integer non-convex problem.
-Therefore, it is difficult to solve find the global optimal solution for the two problems.
-In the following, we design efficient algorithms by utilizing AO method and SCA technique to find a high quality suboptimal solution for each problems.
+Let ${\pi _n}\left( k \right)$ denote the decoding order of GN $k$ at the $n$th line segment.
+If ${\pi _n}\left( k \right) = i$, then GN $k$ is the $i$th signal to be decoded at the $n$th line segment.
+Therefore, a set of binary indicators ${\alpha _{k,m}}\left[ n \right] \in \left\{ {0,1} \right\},\forall k \ne m \in {\mathcal{K}}$ are defined as